-Now The Dominos, authentic American R&B players, offer their take on the music of Eric Clapton… and the only Clapton tribute with a guy who can actually sing and play like Eric Clapton.
+Now comes The Dominos, authentic American R&B players, with their retrospective on the music of Eric Clapton… and the only Clapton tribute with a guy who can actually sing and play like Eric Clapton.

 Ironically and presciently, Randell Young had this to say way back in a 1993 interview with the LA Times, “You know how you hear a track without a guitar and you kind of fill it in?
 Stevie Ray Vaughn would have played it one way.
 Albert King would play another way and Albert Collins would play it yet another way.
 I generally hear it the way Clapton would play it.”

 “a tight cosmopolitan sound” — Los Angeles Times

 “a masterful blues player” — Orange County Register